Photo and story by Emma Demonbreun / Contributing Writer

 Since she began her startup, Beaven has used social media to turn her hobby of making edible cookie dough into a successful Nashville business.
 She now sells the cookie dough at pop-up shops in Nashville and Louisville every weekend.

-She already had a cookie dough recipe she’d been making for herself and her friends since her freshman year of college, so she started spending her lunch breaks creating a website to sell it online.
+She already had a cookie dough recipe she’d been making for herself and her friends since her freshman year of college, so she started spending her lunch breaks creating a website to sell it online which she thought would be a good place to start for promoting her business.
 Before launching the site, she reached out to local Instagram influencers, offering free samples in exchange for positive posts about her product.

 Several social media accounts posted about the cookie dough, generating online sales, and within a week of launching the No Baked website, Beaven was able to quit her job to pursue her new dream full-time.